neilalexander/seaglass/README.md

 ## Pre-built binaries

 Travis CI is used to build binaries from the GitHub repository.
-You can [find them here](https://bintray.com/neilalexander/Seaglass/Seaglass/_latestVersion#files).
+You can [find the latest build here](https://bintray.com/neilalexander/Seaglass/Seaglass/_latestVersion#files).

 ## Building from source